simplemono/world/README.md

 # World

-This library provide tools to work with the world state approach by David Nolen:
+This library provides tools to work with the world-state approach by David Nolen:

 [<img src="https://i.ytimg.com/vi/qDGTxyIrKJY/hq2.jpg" width="50%">](https://www.youtube.com/watch?v=qDGTxyIrKJY&t=1659s "Keynote: The Power of Toys - David Nolen - Lambda Days 2022")

-The core idea is that functions can be put together like Lego bricks, if they have the following signature:
+The core idea is that functions can be put together like Lego bricks if they have the following signature:

 ```
 f(w0, a, b, c, ...) → w1
 ```

-The function takes a Clojure map as first argument, adds something and returns this map.
-This library goes one step further, so that every function have this
+The function takes a Clojure map as the first argument, adds something, and returns this map.
+However, this library goes one step further so that every function has this
 signature:

 ```